ac000/libac/README.md

 ### FreeBSD

-libac has a single dependency on FreeBSD of libuuid, it also need to be built with gmake (GNU make), these can be installed with
+libac has a single dependency on FreeBSD of libuuid, it also needs to be built with gmake (GNU make), these can be installed with

     $ sudo pkg install e2fsprogs-libuuid gmake